goldpirat/SortOF/README.md

 [![Python Version](https://www.python.org/)](https://www.python.org/)
 [![License](https://opensource.org/licenses/MIT)](https://opensource.org/licenses/MIT)

-**SortOF** is a Python library designed to help you explore and benchmark the performance of various sorting algorithms **programmatically**.
+**SortOF** (**Sort** **O**pen **F**ramework) is a Python library designed to help you explore and benchmark the performance of various sorting algorithms **programmatically**.
 It provides functions to easily benchmark sorting algorithms within your Python code and generate insightful reports.
 While a basic script (`main.py`) is included for demonstration and quick tests, the primary focus is on using SortOF as a library in your own Python projects.

 ## Features